Erin Siegal McIntyre

 Erin Siegal McIntyre is an American investigative journalist, photographer and author.
-She is a senior fellow at the Schuster Institute for Investigative Journalism at Brandeis University, and her photography is represented by Redux Pictures in New York.
+She is a journalism professor at UNC Chapel Hill.
+She was previously a senior fellow at the Schuster Institute for Investigative Journalism at Brandeis University, and her photography is represented by Redux Pictures in New York.
 Siegal McIntyre's work has appeared in The New York Times, Newsweek, Time, Rolling Stone, and many other magazines and newspapers.
 She is based in Tijuana and reports from the U.S.-Mexico border.

 Education

 Siegal McIntyre attended the School of Visual Arts and Parsons School of Design.
 In 2008, Siegal was a fellow at the Stabile Center for Investigative Reporting at the Columbia University Graduate School of Journalism, where she earned a master's degree with honors in 2009.
 Her master's project was advised by Wayne Barrett and focused on organized crime and corruption in international adoption.